 Leadership lessons exist everywhere…and many times, as a big movie fan, I see them at the movies.
 Where do you see them?

 Stay Contagious and of course, lead well, too!

 Monica Wofford, MBA, CSP, is an international speaker, trainer, and author who helps managers who were promoted, actually become prepared to lead.

-3 Responses to “New Zoo Review: Leadership Lessons from the Zookeeper Movie??”
+One Response to “New Zoo Review: Leadership Lessons from the Zookeeper Movie??”